 In the future, the Department is working on processes that would incorporate an increase in foster home availability.
 This availability would include providers with an expanded skill set who are willing and able to accept children with high behavioral health and medical needs, as well as foster homes for large sibling sets.
-In regards to congregate care needs, Placement Administration desires for more providers to obtain a Qualified Residential Treatment Provider (QRTP) accreditation in order to provide trauma informed care and appropriate transition planning back into a family-like-setting that can support ongoing treatment needs of the child.
+In regards to congregate care needs, Placement Administration desires for providers to obtain a Qualified Residential Treatment Provider (QRTP) accreditation in order to provide trauma informed care and appropriate transition planning back into a familylike-setting that can support ongoing treatment needs of the child.
+At this time, there are four (4) congregate care providers who sought and achieved their accreditation status.
+The Department is working with them on the next steps to finalize them as a QRTP licensed provider.
+In addition, the Department is outreaching and working with the behavioral health community to see opportunities to develop QRTPs within their network to support the needs of children in care.